rnanosaur/rnanosaur.github.io/_pages/about.md

 title: "nanosaur"
 permalink: /about/
 classes: wide
+sidebar:
+  - nav: "about"
 ---

-🦕 nanosaur is an open-source project designed and made by [Raffaello Bonghi](https://rnext.it).
+🦕 nanosaur is an 🇮🇹 italian open-source project designed and made by [Raffaello Bonghi](https://rnext.it).

 nanosaur is a simple open-source robot based on [NVIDIA Jetson](https://developer.nvidia.com/buy-jetson).
-The robot is fully 3D printable, able to wander on your desk autonomously and uses a simple camera and two OLEDs—these act as a pair of eyes.
+The robot is fully 3D printable, able to wander on your desk autonomously and uses a simple camera and two OLEDs — these act as a pair of eyes.
 It measures a compact 10x12x6cm and it weighs only 500g.

+🦕 **nanosaur** is proudly part of :pizza: [pizzarobotics](https.//pizzarobotics.org) community

 # Story